Guide: How to Hire a Ghostwriter to Write for Your Blog

 You save time on writing when the ghostwriter is doing the work.
 The number one reason most bloggers hire ghostwriters is so they can save time and spend that time doing something else.
 You aren't making sales calls, growing your business, or networking when you're writing a blog post, after all.
 Writing can take quite a bit of time, and every hour you're spending doing the writing is an hour you could have been spending on something that further grows your business more immediately and directly.

-How Long to Write a Blog Post
+How Long To Write A Blog Post

 You don't have to worry about anything the writer has written in the past.
 When hiring a writer who will have their name attached to your site, you want to look into what they've written in the past.
 You want to avoid people who have written negatively about you or people who have written problematic content, or people who have a history of being abusive or discourteous.
 A ghostwriter doesn't have these problems.
 Maybe they've written something negative about you, but you'll never know it because their name isn't attached to any of that content.
 Their reputation can't reflect poorly on you if no one knows who they are, right?